Children's Hospital of Eastern Ontario

-CHEO includes a hospital, children's treatment centre, school and research institute, with satellite services located throughout Eastern Ontario.
-CHEO provides complex pediatric care, research and education.
-CHEO is a founding member of Kids Health Alliance, a network of partners.
+CHEO first opened its doors on May 17, 1974 at 401 Smyth Road in Ottawa.
+The site includes a hospital, children's treatment centre, school and research institute, with satellite services located throughout eastern Ontario.
+CHEO, which is affiliated with the University of Ottawa, provides complex pediatric care, research and education.
+It is a partner of the Kids Come First Health team and a founding member of Kids Health Alliance, a network of partners.

 In addition to its clinical mandate, CHEO is an academic health science centre.
 Each year, it provides education to 2,300 future pediatricians, nurses, and other health professionals.

+In 2024, Forbes Magazine named CHEO the best place to work in Canadian health care.
+CHEO has also been recognized consistently as a National Capital Region Top Employer for more than a decade.

 Funding

-CHEO is funded by the provincial government of Ontario as well as by a variety of public donations.
+CHEO is funded by the Government of Ontario as well as by a variety of public donations.
 One of the hospital's major sources of funding is the CHEO Foundation, which was incorporated in 1974.